 [ ] Copy of your passport’s information page.
 (Your passport should have an expiration date at least 6 months after the completion of your study program at Geneseo.)

 [ ] Two passport-sized photos.

-FIRST THINGS FIRSTOnce the documentation listed in the acceptence procedures section is received in our office and approved, you will be issued a “Certificate of Eligibility”(Form DS-2019).
+FIRST THINGS FIRSTOnce the documentation listed in the acceptence procedures section is received in our office and approved, you will be issued an admission letter and a “Certificate of Eligibility”(Form DS-2019).
 This form is a requirement for you to be able to: